DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Managing files/Inbound files.md

 Once the process has run, the inbound file records will appear in a pending status in the grid.
 Any errors with the process will be shown as an info log.

+###	Process files manually
+From the **Inbound files** form, files can be processed to their staging records in an ad-hoc manner separately to the batch control process.
+- Select **Inbound Files > Process files** from the ribbon on the Inbound files form
+- Optionally, select the records to include and **Inbound Files > Process selected files**
+- Select OK